 Transfers

-Transfers allow you to initiate and complete fund movements between internal or external accounts.
-These endpoints enable secure, auditable transfers that support multiple stages such as initiation and finalization.
+Transfers allow you to initiate fund movements from your wallet to external blockchain addresses.
+These endpoints enable secure, auditable on-chain transfers across multiple currencies and blockchain networks.

 Transfer Request Payload Schema